xontab/chrome-virtual-keyboard/README.md

 Planned features are:
 * Better support with WebComponents, Angular 1, 2+ and React
 * Add support to HTML ContentEditable
+* More developer options
+* Refactoring and Documenation

 You can also suggest new features: https://apps.xontab.com/Suggest/VirtualKeyboard/